ledgetech/ledge/README.md

 * [lua-ffi-zlib](https://github.com/hamishforbes/lua-ffi-zlib)
 * [lua-resty-upstream](https://github.com/hamishforbes/lua-resty-upstream)

 Review the [lua-nginx-module](https://github.com/openresty/lua-nginx-module) documentation on how to run Lua code in Nginx.
-If you are new to OpenResty, it's important to take the time to do this properly, as the environment is quite specific.
+If you are new to OpenResty, it's probably important to take the time to do this properly, as the environment is quite specific.
+Specifcally, it's useful to understand the meaning of the different Nginx phase hooks, `init_by_lua` / `content_by_lua` and so on.

 ### Minimal configuration